Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 - Or directly coding in Python.

-Let’s consider the simplest possible pipeline: a single function taking an input as a CSV dataset and generating a cleaned dataset.
+Let’s consider the simplest possible pipeline: a single function taking two inputs: a dataset and a date to forecast and generating a prediction for the chosen date.
 See below:

 ```python